asuradev99/CP2-Group-project/README.md

 - steven: server / client (he committed most times, he didn't code the entire thing by himself)
 - ayush: code the objects
 - alon: code the objects

-# todo list
-- HPRegen doesn't work
-- give player the option to add turrets
-- fix money system
-- what the hell is inertia supposed to do